offlinezer0/Quillan-v4.2-repo/Media Template/X profile deep dive template.md

  - 🩸 Behavioral Tone Curve: Frequency and amplitude of their emotional/intellectual signal (e.g., Warm-Analytic, Chaotic-Precise, Stoic-Visionary).
  - 🗝️ Key Contributions: Five tangible impacts their work has made.

-Analyze @user’s X profile, posts, replies, and any publicly linked works (writing, code, music, essays, etc.).
+Analyze "[@user]" X profile, posts, replies, and any publicly linked works (writing, code, music, essays, etc.).
 Your task is to **derive quantitative cognitive trait estimates** using both linguistic and conceptual inference.

 Evaluate each dimension rigorously — no compliments, no bias toward popularity or aesthetics.
-Base all scores on *observable behavioral patterns, semantic density, and cognitive architecture* inferred from language and context.
+Base all scores on *observable behavioral patterns, semantic density, Personality evaluation and cognitive architecture* inferred from language and context.

 Return the analysis as a Markdown table: